phivk/trialogue/README.md

 # Paloma

-Trialogue is based on [Paloma](http://mcdemarco.net/tools/scree/paloma/) by M. C. DeMarco: a Jonah-style Story Format for Twine 1 and 2 based on [Snowman](https://github.com/videlais/snowman) by [Chris Klimas](https://github.com/klembot).
+Trialogue is based on [Paloma](http://mcdemarco.net/tools/scree/paloma/) by M. C. DeMarco: a Jonah-style Story Format for Twine 1 and 2 based on [Snowman](https://github.com/videlais/snowman) by [Chris Klimas](https://github.com/klembot) and [Dan Cox](https://videlais.com/).